 Firstly the MGC is unaware if the MG supports RTP multiplexing.
 In order to determine if the MG supports RTP multiplexing the MGC may audit the media grouping package to determine if the “BUNDLE” semantic is supported (see clause 10.6).

 Secondly there is no way to wildcard CHOOSE the address/port information from several H.248 Streams and request that a single transport connection (i.e. multiplexed RTP stream) be used.
 The media grouping package contains the “sent group semantics” and “received group semantics” properties that in conjunction with the BUNDLE attribute allows the MGC to indicate that two or more H.248 Streams are multiplexed together.
 MGs that support the media grouping package should check the “sent group semantics” and “received group semantics” properties when processing wildcarding requests for multiple H.248 Streams.
 If the H.248 Streams match the association given by these properties then the same value should be returned for those H.248 Streams.

+See clause 10 for more information on the use of the BUNDLE semantics and how to support RTP multiplexing in H.248.

+9.6.3.9.1 Directionality

 BUNDLE is symmetric in nature.
 If it is used, it applies to source and destination.

-NOTE - In practice, however, the required behaviour from the MG specific to this semantic, is related to the Local Descriptor.
+In practice, however, the required behaviour from the MG specific to this semantic, is related to the Local Descriptor, i.e. to the received media.
 The use of the same address and port for multiple streams in the Remote Descriptor is usually not problematic in the MG, also when BUNDLE is not used.

-See clause 10 for more information the use of the BUNDLE and how to support RTP multiplexing in H.248.

-[End Correction]
+Therefore the use of the direction parameter in the mgroup/groupse property is superfluous in case of the BUNDLE semantics.[End Correction]

 2.12 Applicability of specific error codes